-MOSFETs will be turned on and braking the motor.
-The default is 32, which means full brake.
-This means that whenever the Current Speed gets set to zero (because of an error or any other reason) the motor will brake as fast as possible, and it will be relatively hard to turn the motor by hand while it is stopped.
-If you would prefer that your motor have a more gradual stop or be easier to turn while it is stopped, you can set Speed zero brake amount to 0, which is almost full coast.
-Another way to have gradual stops is to set a deceleration limit, which will cause the Current Speed to slowly drop to zero.
+The When motor is off setting specifies the controller's behavior when the current speed is zero (because of an error or any other reason).
+The default option is Brake, which means that the controller will drive its motor outputs low, the motor will brake, and it will be relatively hard to turn the motor by hand.
+If you would prefer that your motor stop more gradually or be easier to turn while it is stopped, you can use the Coast option, which causes the motor outputs to be disabled instead.
+Another way to have gradual stops is to set a deceleration limit, which will cause the current speed to slowly drop to zero.

 5.3.
-Advanced Settings
+Advanced settings

-The Advanced Settings tab lets you fine-tune the details of how your Simple Motor Controller behaves.
+The "Advanced settings" tab of the Simple Motor Control Center G2 lets you fine-tune the details of how your Simple Motor Controller G2 behaves.